nus-cs2103-AY2122S2/ip/docs/README.md

 ### Manage your tasks effectively in a virtual tasklist

 Johnny accepts and stores three different kinds of tasks
+- Todos
+- Deadlines
-- Todos, Deadlines and Events
+- Events

 ### Smart scheduling clash detection